rails/rails/guides/source/testing.md

 1 tests, 1 assertions, 0 failures, 0 errors
 ```

-The +.+ (dot) above indicates a passing test.
-When a test fails you see an +F+; when a test throws an error you see an +E+ in its place.
+The `.` (dot) above indicates a passing test.
+When a test fails you see an `F`; when a test throws an error you see an `E` in its place.
 The last line of the output is the summary.

-To see how a test failure is reported, you can add a failing test to the +post_test.rb+ test case.
+To see how a test failure is reported, you can add a failing test to the `post_test.rb` test case.

 ```ruby
 test "should not save post without title" do